edgio-docs/edgio-docs/guides/applications/v7/security/token_auth.md

 ### Disable Token Auth {/*disable-token-auth*/}

 By default, Token Auth is not applied to requests.
-However, if you have already enabled Token Auth within a rule, then you disable it for specific requests by adding it to a rule in disabled mode.
+However, if you have already enabled Token Auth within a rule, then you may disable it for specific requests by adding it to a rule in disabled mode.

 ![Rules - shown with Token Auth disabled](/images/v7/security/token_auth_rules_2.png)